CH6832/theoretical-foundations/physics-bachelors-training-materials/1st-semester/classical-mechanics-newton-mechanics/summaries/classical-mechanics-goldstein-2003-summary.md

 - **Flexibility and Generality**: Provides a general framework for deriving equations of motion.

 #### 2.6 Conservation Theorems and Symmetry Properties
-- **Noether’s Theorem**: Relates symmetries to conserved quantities.
+- **Noether's Theorem**: Relates symmetries to conserved quantities.

 #### 2.7 Energy Function and the Conservation of Energy
 - **Conservation of Energy**: